meows/racket/docs/define.md

 ## Trying out what you know

-* Define a function that can generate the sequence: `5, 3, 1, -1, -3, -5...`.
+* Define a function that can generate the sequence: `5, 3, 1, -1, -3, -5...`
-* Define a function that can generate the sequence: `0, 1, 8, 27, 64, 128...`.
+* Define a function that can generate the sequence: `0, 1, 8, 27, 64, 128...`
 * Define a function called `triangle-area` which tells me the area of a triangle if you know `base` and `height`.
-This function will have two _parameters_ (or inputs) that the function can take.
+This function will have two parameters (or inputs) that the function can take.
+* What is a _variable_, and what is _variable assignment_?
+* What is a function _parameter_?